bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

+[C]!

-Just ensure you defer reading full body and closing it.
+Just make sure that you defer reading full body and closing it.
 And if this code is not clean or pretty for you, which is fair, you can check the helper we created for this.

 ---